zeroknowledgediscovery/zedwiki/jama sdoh.md

 # what do NLP bring new to the table?

+showing that SDOH matches when extrcated from notes.

 # Why is better that structured SDOH?

+Structured sdoh is expensive

 # What are the limitations?

+tokenization is never perfect